[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

-For J0006+1215, the OSIRIS narrowband images in Fig.~\ref{fig:nbimgsintspec} reveal very extended continuum and [\ion{O}{III}] emissions.
+Fig.~\ref{fig:nbimgsintspec} reveals that in J0006+1215, J1217+0234, J1232+0912, and J2323$-$0100 there exists continuum emission not consistent with a point-spread function.
 Four sources of this sample, namely J1217+0234, J1232+0912, J1652+1728, and J2323$-$0100, overlap with the \cite{Zakamska+19} sample of Hubble Space Telescope (HST) near-IR images that correspond to the rest-frame {\it B}-band and do not cover [\ion{O}{III}]\,$\lambda\lambda$4959,5007.
-The HST image reveals extended continuum emission around J1217+0234 detectable out to 3\,arcsec.
-In our OSIRIS images images we likewise find spatially-resolved, clumpy, disturbed continuum and [\ion{O}{III}] emissions, although the detectable extent is smaller due to lower surface brightness sensitivity.
-The HST image reveals extended continuum emission around J1232+0912 out to 3\,arcsec.
-In OSIRIS quicklook images we find a hint of the extended continuum at lower sensitivity.
-The HST image finds extended continuum emission around J1652+1728 out to 6\,arcsec.
-In the NIFS data extended continuum emission is not detected.
-The HST image reveals that the ERQ J2323$-$0100 is in an ongoing major merger with a second galactic nucleus 1.3\,arcsec away in the north-northeast direction.
-The second nucleus is discernible in the OSIRIS continuum image at the expected position.
-Overall we identify signs of merger activities in ERQs as are found from HST images, although we do not attempt to explore systematic uncertainties and observational biases to quantify a merger fraction \cite[see][]{Villforth23}.
+For J0006+1215, the OSIRIS narrowband images reveal very extended continuum and [\ion{O}{III}] emissions.
+The analysis of Section~3.2 will show that the extended [\ion{O}{III}] likely traces dynamically quiescent interstellar media, supporting the extended continuum being diffuse starlight.
+For J1217+0234, in the OSIRIS images we find spatially-resolved, clumpy, disturbed continuum and [\ion{O}{III}] emissions.
+The HST image reveals extended continuum emission around this source out to 3\,arcsec, with the larger detectable extent due to higher surface brightness sensitivity.
+Section~3.2 will show that the extended [\ion{O}{III}] is likely interstellar media.
+The HST image and the extended quiescent [\ion{O}{III}] both support the extended continuum detected in OSIRIS data being diffuse starlight.
+For J1232+0912, in the OSIRIS image we find a hint of extended continuum.
+The HST image reveals extended continuum emission around this source out to 3\,arcsec at higher sensitivity.
+The HST image independently confirms the extended continuum detected in OSIRIS data being diffuse starlight.
+For J2323$-$0100, a second nucleus is marginally discernible 1.3\,arcsec away in the north-northeast direction.
+The HST image reveals the ERQ is in an ongoing major merger with a second nucleus at that position.
+We note that for J1652+1728, although extended continuum is not detected in the NIFS data, the HST image finds extended continuum around the source out to 6\,arcsec.
+Overall we identify signs of merger activities in ERQs corroborated by findings from HST images, although we do not attempt to explore systematic uncertainties and observational biases to quantify a merger fraction \cite[see][]{Villforth23}.